Now accepting applications for the 2023–2024 Fellowship program. Please see instructions below.

 - Meet mathematicians from around the world

-- Develop and complete a unique personal project
+- Be given the opportunity to develop and complete a unique personal project

 - Learn what it takes to operate a successful business

 - Gain exposure to a variety of interesting programs, lectures, and people